Convenient Locations in Highland, Hobart, & Merrillville

 “Dr. Andrews did double hip replacements on my husband in 2012.
 He is very knowledgeable and both times we went in for surgery it was a great experience.
 I would recommend him”

-What is a Hip Injury?
+What Is a Hip Injury?

-Our hip joint is a ball-and-socket joint that fits together in a manner that allows fluid movement.
-When the hips are engaged, such as when running for a Frisbee, the inner hips have a cushion of cartilage that helps prevent friction as the femur moves in the socket.
+Our hip joint is a ball-and-socket joint that fits together in a way that allows for easy movement.
+When the hips are engaged, like when you are running, the inner hips have a cushion of cartilage that helps prevent friction as the femur moves in the socket.

 Our hips are incredibly durable, but they’re not indestructible.
-Over time, the cartilage in our hips wears down and can become torn.
+Over time, the cartilage in our hips wears down.
 The muscles and tendons in the hip can become overused.
-Osteoporosis can break down the bone quality, leading to a hip fracture during a fall.
-There are lots of ways your hips can signal you that something is wrong by sending pain signals to your brain.
+Osteoporosis can break down the bone quality, leading to a hip fracture if you happen to fall.
+There are many ways your hips tell you that something is wrong by sending pain signals to your brain.

 What Are the Symptoms of a Hip Injury?

-- Inside of the hip joint
+- Inside the hip joint

 - Thigh